overlay-market/OIPs/notes/note-1.md

 Issue to address with this note:

-- How do we provide opportunities for traders to make money by balancing the outstanding longs vs shorts on a market?
+- How do we provide opportunities for traders to earn rewards by balancing the outstanding longs vs shorts on a market?

 ## Stability with Fixed Pricing

 Our biggest problem with Overlay is ensuring the supply of the settlement currency (OVL) remains relatively stable over longer periods of time.
 The goal is to limit excessive inflation that would significantly dilute all passive OVL holders who effectively act as the counterparty to all unbalanced trades, including spot OVL-ETH LPs that backstop liquidity in the system.
-Ideally, traders should make money from stabilizing the system by taking the other side of any unbalanced trade.
+Ideally, traders should be rewarded for stabilizing the system by taking the other side of any unbalanced market.
 If we can arrange this, we likely have the appropriate incentivizes for longer time horizons.

 As well, keep in mind that different traders will have different preferences.
 For the example of an ETH-OVL feed (inverse market), some will look to make yield on their ETH, while others will look to make yield on their OVL.